kubeshop/botkube-docs/community/contribute/index.md

    Check [values.yaml](https://github.com/kubeshop/botkube/blob/main/helm/botkube/values.yaml) for default options.

-### Build and run BotKube locally
+### Build and run Botkube locally

-For faster development, you can also build and run BotKube outside K8s cluster.
+For faster development, you can also build and run Botkube outside K8s cluster.

-1. Build BotKube binary if you don't want to build the container image, you can build the binary like this,
+1. Build Botkube binary if you don't want to build the container image, you can build the binary like this,

    ```sh
    # Fetch the dependencies